usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 You must contact me as soon as possible regarding your absence.
 Generally, I will expect to hear from you before class; in exigent circumstances, I would expect to hear from you within 24 hours.
 If you are sick, stay home.
 You need to be healthy to learn, and so do your classmates (and instructors).
 I also do not distinguish between mental health and physical health.
 If you cannot complete an assignment on time or come to class because of mental health issues, you must contact me promptly, just as with physical health problems.

+I understand that this is a very early class.
+Here are my policies:

+- [x] Please arrive on time.
+Being 15 minutes late or more counts as an absence.
+It will not count as an absence if you meet with the instructor to catch up on the lab component.
+- [x] Three no questions asked absences.
+Sick?
+Something came up?
+Overslept?
+You have 3 passes!

 ## 👌 Incompletes
 The only acceptable reasons for taking an incomplete course are personal illness or a documented family emergency.
 Students who wish to take incompletes must present documentation of the problem to the instructor before final grades are due.
 Incompletes are not available before the Week 12 withdrawal deadline.